GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/03.021-030/02.For-the-Beauty-of-the-Earth/docs.md

 ---
+title: |
-title: 22.
-For the Beauty of the Earth
+    022. For the Beauty of the Earth - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 022.
+For the Beauty of the Earth.
+    keywords:  |
-    keywords: Church Hymnal, For the Beauty of the Earth, For the beauty of the earth,
+        Church Hymnal 1941, adventhymnals, advent hymnals, For the Beauty of the Earth, For the beauty of the earth.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 22. FOR THE BEAUTY OF THE EARTH
+## 022. FOR THE BEAUTY OF THE EARTH
+####  Church Hymnal 1941,

 ```txt

 ```